-Ukraine president extends tour of war’s front-line areas
+Ukrainian president extends tour of war’s front-line areas

 Many buildings in the city are damaged or destroyed by the war, with crumbling walls and punctured roofs.

-Trostianets resident Dmytro Zaiats told the AP that the president’s visit to the city meant a lot to him.
+Trostianets resident Dmytro Zaiats told the AP that the president’s visit meant a lot to him.

 “It’s a symbol of unity and the iron will that brought the country together,” he said.